-The Career Center (career.berkeley.edu) instructs undergraduate and graduate students about the career planning and job search process and assists students interested in applying to graduate school.
+The Career Center (career.berkeley.edu) instructs students about the career planning and job search process and assists students interested in applying to graduate school.
 The Career Center connects students with employers and nationwide graduate and professional schools.

 In addition to individual counseling, Career Center services include: